 Bring a Lightweight, Small Stroller

 We have a large comfy jogging stroller at home, but opted to cruise with a much smaller, foldable stroller.
 We definitely recommend bringing one of these types of strollers.
 Ships can be narrow and with so many people on board, it’s difficult to navigate a large stroller.
-Plus, you can also just fold smaller ones and put them in the cabin closet when not in use.
+Plus, you can also just fold it up and put it in the cabin closet when not in use.

 Sunscreen, Sunscreen, Sunscreen (And Aloe!)

 Every parent knows to pack sunscreen.
 The sun is much stronger at lower latitudes, meaning your baby can burn in as little as five minutes.
 Use sunscreen religiously.
-And if you have an accident, be sure to have some soothing aloe on hand to help treat sunburn.
+And if do see a burn, be sure to have some soothing aloe on hand to help treat sunburn.